Houston Public Transport Accident Lawyer

 Common carriers are businesses that provide multiple passengers with transportation services.
 Some common examples include motor vehicles such as public buses, light trucks, and vans.
 Other examples include trains, passenger cruise ships, CTA buses, and airlines.

 Common carriers have an increased duty of care compared to other traffic and vehicles through public transportation law.
-Generally, they must adhere to a higher standard of safety, as a crash can harm more people at once than passenger vehicles.
+Generally, they must adhere to a higher safety standard, as a crash can harm more people at once than passenger vehicles.
 A common carrier vehicle must take the utmost care to prevent motor vehicle accidents and other accidents.

-Simply put, drivers of passenger vehicles are not held to the same standards of negligence as common carriers.
+Simply put, drivers of passenger vehicles are not held to the same negligence standards as common carriers.
 What is considered negligence for a common carrier might not be negligence for a private carrier or passenger vehicle.

-Many agencies, departments, and regulations keep a sharp eye out for accidents occurring with public transportation vehicles, ensuring that all public transportation vehicles adhere to the public transportation law or laws that apply.
+Many agencies, departments, and regulations keep a sharp eye out for accidents occurring with public transportation vehicles, ensuring that all public transportation vehicles adhere to the public transportation law or applicable laws.

 Some of these agencies include the following: